Catalan Republic (1640–1641): History

 The summit of the Junta de Braços was a success and an extraordinary improvement of representation by standards of the time in the European context, as it was also attended by representatives of cities which usually weren't invited to the Courts, as well as from various feudal towns and, in addition, it mostly worked under the basis of individual vote instead of the traditional single vote per Estate.
-The new assembly began to assume the sovereignty, enacting a series of revolutionary mesures.
+The new assembly began to assume the sovereignty, enacting a series of revolutionary measures.
 Those included the establishment of its own Council of Justice in replacement of the Royal Audience of Catalonia (the royal judges were also assassinated during the Corpus de Sang), the Council of Defense in order to raise an army to respond the expected Royal counter-attack, as well as the Council of Treasury which began to issue debt and a special tax to the nobility, while sought support in France.
 Bernard du Plessis-Besançon was appointed plenipotentiary of the King of France to Catalonia on 29 August 1640.
 On 27 October an agreement was finally reached with du Plessis-Besançon to obtain supplies against the army of the King of Spain directed by Pedro Fajardo, Marquis of los Vélez.
 At the same time, the Consell de Cent (local government of Barcelona) led by the prestigious jurist Joan Pere Fontanella, gave support to the Junta's decicions and approved its own expansion of representation, incorporating a sixth councelor as representative of the artisans, reivindicated for a long time.